 Mankato takes far more time than reading the street address takes.
-Delivery boys you hire are perhaps well acquainted to the city, but you, certainly, can’t expect them to know where Mrs. Chapman lives or every other place in mankato.
+Delivery boys you hire are perhaps well acquainted with the city, but you, certainly, can’t expect them to know where Mrs. Chapman lives or every other place in Mankato.

-Asking for direction from a passerby leaves too much to imagination. take a left turn after 15 yards is hard for an average human to decipher.
+Asking for direction from a passerby leaves too much to imagination.
+Taking a left turn after 15 yards is hard for an average human to decipher.

 Epic Delivery, for example, lets a person to track his food order on a map.